Melbourne tram route 75: History

+On 8 July 1993, the line was extended to Blackburn Road.
+In December that year, at the Spencer Street end, the route was amended to terminate at a new siding north of La Trobe Street (along with route 48) so that terminating trams were out of the way of through trams on La Trobe and Spencer Streets.
 During the 1999 election campaign, the Labor State Opposition committed to extend route 75 to Knox City Shopping Centre.
 Labor won the election, but the line was only extended to its current terminus at Vermont South on 23 July 2005, with a connecting route 732 bus operated by Ventura Bus Lines.
 At 22.8 kilometres, it became the longest line on the network.
 The Public Transport Users Association has campaigned for the line to be extended to its originally proposed terminus.